Was this page helpful?

 📱 Minimum vCPU Count Calculator¶

-The vCPU calculator helps you estimate the minimum number of vCPUs required based on your workload characteristics and estimated transactions.
+The vCPU calculator helps you estimate the minimum number of vCPUs required to handle your workloads.
 It uses several factors to calculate the recommended minimum compute capacity for your cluster.

-Instance Family - The instance family you choose for your cluster affects how much workload each vCPU can handle.
-Different instance families have different performance characteristics.
+Instance Family - The instance family you can choose for your cluster.
+It affects can be handled by each vCPU.
+Different instance families have different performance, and they can handle different ops per second.
 You can view the estimated ScyllaDB-specific performance next to each instance family name in the UI.

-Schema Complexity - Reflects how complex your data model and queries are.
+Schema Complexity - Adjusts the calculations for individual complexity of your data model and queries.
 More complex schemas and queries can increase the computational load on the cluster, requiring more vCPU resources to maintain performance.
 Choose the option that most closely matches your schema:

 Simple– No indexes, up to 5 columns, basic queries.Moderate– Includes a single advanced feature such as a secondary index, materialized view, or CDC.Complex– Uses lightweight transactions (LWT) or multiple advanced features.